Lanceamillion/ChemECarShield/README.md

 * Understand how to read and process analog inputs

 ### Tutorial 5: Program Structure
+#### Purpose
+The consept of program structure is an expansive topic however within the context of ChemE Car the level of complexity required is program structure is limited.
+Program structure will be the glue that will hold all of the baisc building blocks you have learned so far together.
+Basic program structure begins with the two baisc sections of an Arduino program setup() and loop().

+**setup()** - This secton of code only runs once and begins when the Arduino boots.
+The Arduino boots after one of three evens: code is uploaded, power is turned to the device, or the reset button is pressed.
+While this section of code begins when the Arduino boots this does not nessicarrily mean that it must end just after the device boots.
+To further simlify the program structure and given the linear nature of ChemE Car programs we will be leverageing this fact.

+**loop()** - This section of code runs over and over and is usefull for making a simple main loop in your program.
+We have been using this function to make things happen over and over in our previous programs.
+Once agian since the code that will run on the car doesn't need to be continuously looped we will largely be leving this section blank.
+One way to think about it is this is where the program will go once the car is done with its run.

+For a simple car generating electric power with its start reaction, the program structure can be discribed in the following steps.
+1. The vehicle turns on or is reset to the top of the code.
+2. The system **waits** for user or sensor input to know the run has started.
+3. The car **uses** the relay to connect the start reaction to the motor(s).
+4. The system **waits** for the sensor on the stop reaction to reach a certain threashold.
+5. The system **uses** the relay to disconnect the start reaction from the motor(s).
+6. The system is now done with its run and is shutdown and needs to be restarted to run again.
+These discrete steps can be easily maped to instructions in code.

+#### Do it!
+1. Plug the ChemECarShield to the arduino
+2. Attaching the battery/turning on the battery switch is not necessary for this tutorial
+3. Plug in the arduino into your computer
+4. Navigate to ChemECarShield>Examples>5 Structure
+5. **Look over the code and read the comments so you can see how the steps above have been mapped into code**
+6. Upload the code
+7. Flip the switch and observe what happens.
+Notice that the switch may have already been flipped when the car was booted.
+This is an important observation and a solution will be covered in *Tutorial 6: Advanced Program Structure*
+8. Short the A0 contact as was done in *Tutorial 4*.
+Observe what happens.
+9. Try pressing the reset button and going back to steps 7-8.
+Try pressing the reset button at diffent stages in the program and seeing the result.
+Once again as discussed in step 7 the switch may already be flipped when the code boots so the code may instantly go past that section.

+#### Going further for better understanding
+* Modify the code such that the LED blinks at different rates in different parts of the program

+#### Takeaways
+You should now:
+* Understand the process of turning non code instructions into code blocks.
+* Understand the building blocks of basic linear systems.
+* Undesrstand some of the problems with the most basic of linear program structures.

 ### Tutorial 6: Advanced Program Structure
 ### Tutorial 7: Advanced Methods